 More than anything, however, was the service.
 True to the Ritz Carlton brand, service felt personalized and genuine, with most staff remembering my name even on a short one-night stay.
 Though sometimes overbearing, the staff were wonderful at anticipating needs and went above and beyond to any small requests.

 Paying an additional supplement charge for club floor access was well worth the price for five unique culinary offerings, complimentary cocktails and champagne, and dedicated lounge staff and was easily justified since I was redeeming Marriott Rewards points for the room.
 Although 70,000 points is a lot for a one-night stay, keep in mind paid rates were in the $800 range and all taxes and fees were included.
-Currently American Express is offering 25,000 SPG points as a welcome bonus on their Starwood Preferred Guest Credit Card and Starwood Preferred Guest Business Credit Card.
-Taking advantage of either of these offers would net enough points for a complimentary night at this hotel, or most other Ritz Carlton properties.
+Currently American Express is offering 20,000 SPG points as a welcome bonus on their Starwood Preferred Guest Credit Card and Starwood Preferred Guest Business Credit Card.
+Taking advantage of either of these offers would net nearly enough points for a complimentary night at this hotel, and most other Ritz Carlton properties.

 I would certainly stay at this property again when in Hong Kong for the service, quality, and value in redeeming Marriott Reward points and can’t wait to return!